sebarmano/technical_test_boilerplate/README.md

 rails db:seed
 ```

-### 4. Start the Application
+### 5) Start the application
 ```bash
 # Start the Rails server
 bin/dev
 ```

-The application will be available at `http://localhost:3000`
+The application will be available at http://localhost:3000.

 ## 📊 Sample Data